amandasposito/amandasposito.github.io/_posts/2022-05-26-breaking-production.md

 ### Load regulation

 Little's Law can help us identify what's the queue length desired to keep our system's health in good shape.
 To determine the number of requests the system can service we can use the WIP formula (*WIP = Throughput * Response time*).
-Meaning that any request that exceeds the number of working in progress items allowed cannot be immediately serviced and must be queued or rejected.
+Meaning that any request that exceeds the number of work in progress items allowed cannot be immediately serviced and must be queued or rejected.

 Let's think of one example to illustrate this in real life.